rodrigoprimo/social-connect/readme.txt

 * list of other plugins installed
 * error messages you receive (if any)

+= Why doesn't Social Connect Work? =

+Please make sure you are running the latest version of Social Connect and the latest version of WordPress.

+If you have White Label CMS installed, the javascript it adds to your login page breaks all other plugins which run javascript on the login form.

+For a quick fix and for more information see here: http://wordpress.org/support/topic/social-connect-does-not-work-at-all?replies=7#post-2029255

+If you don't have White Label CMS installed, please double check your settings then post a question in the [Support Forums](http://wordpress.org/tags/social-connect?forum_id=10#postform).

 == Screenshots ==

 1. **Register** - On the registration form, buttons for 3rd party services are provided.

 == Changelog ==

+= 0.6 =
+* Fixing 'email_exists' bug

 = 0.5 =
 * Removing Windows Live due to broken implementation